finos-labs/dtcch-2025-db/TECHNICAL.md

 ### Stage 1 - Implemented Features:
 - **Policy Document Uploading**: A policy document can be uploaded by KYC Operations and is stored in the database.
 - **Policy Document Processing**: The uploaded policy document is processed with the LLM according to the steps listed in [KYC Policy Procedure](#kyc-policy-procedure).
 Namely document to Sections, to Actions, To Data Points to Variables.
-- **Client Docuemnt Processing**: A policy document can be uploaded by Clients via email and is stored in the database.
+- **Client Docuemnt Processing**: A client document can be uploaded by Clients via email and is stored in the database.
+- **Client Document Processing**: Client douments are read, processsed with OCR and stored in the database.
-- **Risk Assessment**: A risk assessment with the LLM is made based on mapping the client information and actions from the policy document.
+- **Risk Assessment**: A risk assessment with the LLM is made based on mapping the client information and handed evidence with actions from the policy document.
 - **KYC Ops UI:** A functional interface allowing KYC Operations and Clients to upload policy documents, view processing results, and interact with the system.
+- **Admin Policy UI:** Upload the policy
+- **Client Evidence UI:** Link is recieved via email,a dn document is uploaded on this UI.

 Following the successful implementation of Stage 1, we have outlined a set of additional features for Stage 2 to further enhance functionality and performance.
 These planned features have been stipulated in the [Project Structure](#the-structure-consists-of-two-processes) and aim to build on the existing foundation, addressing key improvements and expanding capabilities.